EcomExperts-io/PreFetchJS/README.md

 <a href="placeholder.com/link-6" class="placeholder">link 6</a>
 ```
 Out of all the above links, only link 1, link 2 and link 5 will have the preload-on-hover behavior.

+We can enable the preload behavior on all the anchor tags on a page by just adding the `preload-children` class to the body tag.